#2 of 17 Places to Visit in Fatehpur Sikri

 Distance (From Fatehpur Sikri Railway Station): 1 Kms

 Trip Duration (Including Travel): 1 Hour

 Travel Tips: This monument along with other structures in Fatehpur Sikri Fort are UNESCO World Heritage Sites

 At a distance of 1 km from Fatehpur Sikri Railway Station, Jama Masjid or Jami Masjid is one of the largest mosques in India and situated on the highest point of the ridge in Fatehpur Sikri Complex.
-This is one of the most notable tourist attractions in Fatehpur Sikri.
+This is one of the most notable tourist attractions to visit in Fatehpur Sikri as part of Agra tour.
 This mosque was recognized as a World Heritage Site by UNESCO in 1986.

 The Jami Masjid was built by Akbar in 1571-72 AD.
 This is also called Friday mosque.
 It is the congregational mosque and was perhaps one of the first buildings to be constructed in the complex.
 It was built under the supervision of Sufi Saint, Sheikh Salim Chishti and his descendants.

 The structure of the Jama Masjid is in a rectangular form and is placed on an elevated platform.
 The mosque has a large courtyard and has gateway entrance from North, South and East.
 There are series of square shaped chhatris topped by beautiful brackets situated on the other three sides.
 In its south is the Buland Darwaza and on the east side is the Badshahi Darwaza.
 Buland Darwaza is the main and largest entrance of the two.
 Badshahi Darwaza is the royal gateway, which is towards east.
 It was used by Akbar the Great for entering the mosque.
 Buland Darwaza is a grand and beautiful structure and it is the highest gateway in the world.